Thet Thet Khine: 2018–present: Dismissal from NLD and founding of the PPP

 She contested in the 2020 Myanmar general election as the chair of the People's Pioneer Party (PPP) and suffered a landslide defeat.
 She lost her bid to win a seat in the House of Representatives representing Yangon's Mayangon Township by an overwhelming margin.
 She garnered mere 7,498 votes (7.03% of votes), less than a tenth of the number won by her National League for Democracy (NLD) rival, Dr. May Win Myint, who finished with 89,548 votes.

 In the aftermath of the 2021 Myanmar coup d'état, the military regime, the State Administrative Council, appointed Thet Thet Khine as the Minister for Social Welfare, Relief and Resettlement.
 Her acceptance of the role was widely criticized, reinforcing her image as a "turncoat" doing the Burmese military's bidding.
 Burmese netizens called for the boycott of her jewellery businesses in response.

+On 13 January 2026, Thet Thet Khine was detained by the National Defence and Security Council junta.
+Although PPP officials were told she was being "questioned," she previously criticized the 2025 Myanmar general election for being stacked in the Union Solidarity and Development Party's favour.
+According to the Union Election Commission, she allegedly met with diplomats without official permission.